krpors/hmon/README.md

-# hmon - a simplistic host monitor using content assertions
+# hmon - a simplistic http monitor using content assertions

 The idea is basically: